delanri/auren-showcase/README.md

 When Auren recalls a memory, it passes through:

-1. **Semantic search** — Qdrant vector similarity against current conversation
+1. **Semantic retrieval** — Qdrant vector similarity matching against current conversation
-2. **Floor + decay** — 0.55 similarity minimum, cooldown decay for recently surfaced memories
+2. **Floor + decay** — 0.55 similarity minimum; recently surfaced memories receive cooldown decay
-3. **Emotion penalty** — Multiplicative penalty based on valence and event type (takes worse of the two)
+3. **Emotion penalty** — Multiplicative penalty based on sentiment polarity and event type (takes the lower of the two scores)
-4. **Weighted sort** — Combines similarity, recency, and emotional relevance
+4. **Weighted ranking** — Combines similarity, recency, and emotional relevance
-5. **Diversity cap** — Maximum 2 results per source type + trigram deduplication
+5. **Diversity cap** — Max 2 entries per source type + triple deduplication
-6. **Injection** — Top 3 memories injected into LLM context, each prefixed with its generated imprint
+6. **Injection** — Top 3 memories injected into LLM context, each prepended with its generated imprint

 ---

-## Status
+## Project Status

-This is a private, daily-use application — not open source.
-This repository serves as a portfolio showcase of the architecture, design, and engineering work involved.
+This is a private daily-use application, not an open-source project.
+This repository serves as a portfolio, showcasing the architecture design, visual design, and engineering behind it.

-**Solo developer** — every line of frontend, backend, deployment, and design was built by one person.
-First line of code: July 2025 (self-taught).
-First website shipped: November 2025.
-Auren was built March–July 2026 — the UI and interaction layer first, with the full backend and memory architecture written from late May onward.
+**Solo-built** — Every line of code across frontend, backend, deployment, and design was written by one person.
+First line of code in July 2025 (self-taught); first frontend site shipped in November 2025 with iOS adaptation; Auren built from March 2026 — UI and interaction layer first, full backend and memory architecture from late May onward.